 - Stay calm ensure that the child or young person is safe and feels safe - Listen to the child or young person and take what they say seriously.
 Do not show disbelief.
-Show and tell them that you are taking what they say seriously - Avoid projecting your reactions onto the child or young person - Avoid asking any questions.
-If necessary, only ask enough questions to gain basic information to establish the possibility that abuse may have occurred.
-Only use open-ended, non-leading questions, e.g. What?
+Show and tell them that you are taking what they say seriously - Reassure the child or young person that they are not to blame and were right to tell someone - Be aware of interpreting what a child or young person says, especially if they have learning or physical disabilities which affects their ability to communicate, or English is not their first language - Avoid projecting your own reactions onto the child or young person - Do not assume that the experience was bad or painful it may have been neutral or even pleasurable e.g. the child or young person may think that they are in a consenting relationship with the adult - Avoid asking any questions.
+If necessary only ask enough questions to gain basic information to establish the possibility that abuse may have occurred.
+Only use open-ended, nonleading questions e.g. What?
 When?
 Where?
-Who?

-- Reassure the child or young person that they are not to blame and were right to tell someone - Be aware of interpreting what a child or young person says, especially if they have learning or physical disabilities which affect their ability to communicate or English is not their first language - Do not assume that the experience was bad or painful - it may have been neutral or even pleasurable, e.g. the child or young person may think that they are in a consenting relationship with the adult - Do not introduce personal information from either your own experiences or those of other children
+Who? - Do not introduce personal information from either your own experiences or those of other children

-- Panic - Show shock or distaste - Probe for more information than is offered - Speculate or make assumptions - Rush into actions that may be inappropriate - Make negative comments about the person against whom the allegation has been made - Approach the individual against whom the allegation has been made - Make promises or agree to keep secrets and give a guarantee of confidentiality
+- Panic - Show shock or distaste - Probe for more information than is offered - Speculate or make assumptions - Make negative comments about the person against whom the allegation has been made - Approach the individual against whom the allegation has been made - Make promises or agree to keep secrets and give a guarantee of confidentiality - Rush into actions that may be inappropriate